-With the New Zealand Curriculum's student-centred objectives in mind, there is a robust body of evidence describing quality teaching practices that help achieve this.
+With learners at the centre of education, focusing on their experiences of it as a mark of quality should be With the New Zealand Curriculum's student-centred objectives in mind, there is a robust body of evidence describing quality teaching practices that help achieve this.
 In New Zealand the best evidence synthesis iterations have been widely accepted by educators as useful and comprehensive.
 The 10 key factors identified in the best evidence synthesis on quality teaching for diverse students are:

-- Quality teaching is focused on student achievement (including social outcomes) and facilitates high standards of student outcomes for heterogeneous groups of students. - 2.
-Pedagogical practices enable classes and other learner groupings to work as caring, inclusive, and cohesive learning communities.
+- Quality teaching is focused on student achievement (including social outcomes) and facilitates high standards of student outcomes for heterogeneous groups of students. - Pedagogical practices enable classes and other learner groupings to work as caring, inclusive, and cohesive learning communities.